danielquinn/pyletheia/README.rst

 .. code:: bash

     $ aletheia verify file.jpg

+      ✔  The file is verified as having originated at example.com

 Now, anyone who receives your image can verify its origin with this command so long as your public key remains available at the URL you used above.